 Itty Bitty City offers a playful learning experience for groups of 10-80 participants ages 8 years and younger.
 Explore play spaces to learn through dramatic play, role play, creative play, and science and art activities.
 Itty Bitty City is aligned with the Missouri Learning Standards GLE curriculum as well as CDC developmental milestones.

 635 E Trafficway • Springfield

 The Ice Park can accommodate any size group ages 4 and older.
 Pricing starts as low as $4 per person for groups of 25+.
 Tour the facility including the ice plant that keeps the ice frozen and learn how the Zamboni cleans and resurfaces the ice.
 As a treat, groups may ice skate after the tour.

 Groups of 10-250 participants.
 Classes accommodate up to 60 students at a time.
 The Farm offers fun and engaging educational programs for students Pre-K through 12th grade that follow Missouri State and National Science Standards.
 Students learn about farming, planting, and animals.
 Depending on the program chosen, students can meet a goat, lamb, chicken, cow, or miniature horse.
 Classes are 30-60 minutes and meet in the climate-controlled barn classroom.

 Sac River Stables, LLC

 417-742-4200 • sacriverstables.com

-Sac River Stables can accommodate group sizes of eight participants and larger for ages 3 years and up.
-Trot over for some horse play including riding, grooming and visiting the beautiful horses at this CHA-accredited and Girl/Boy Scout approved indoor riding facility.
+Sac River Stables offers Preschool Stable Round-Up field trips for children age 3 years and older in groups of up to 20.
+Trot over for some horse play including riding a pony, grooming a horse, and touring the stable.
+Sac River Stables is a CHA-accredited and Girl/Boy Scouts approved indoor riding facility.